react-syntax-highlighter/react-syntax-highlighter/README.md

 Syntax highlighting component for `React` using the seriously amazing <a href="https://github.com/wooorm/lowlight">lowlight</a> by <a href="https://github.com/wooorm">wooorm</a>

-Check out a small demo <a href="http://conorhastings.com/react-syntax-highlighter/demo/">here</a> and see the component in action highlighting the returned syntax <a href="http://conorhastings.com/redux-test-recorder/demo/">here</a>
+Check out a small demo <a href="http://conorhastings.com/react-syntax-highlighter/demo/">here</a> and see the component in action highlighting the generated test code <a href="http://conorhastings.com/redux-test-recorder/demo/">here</a>

 ### Install